julioasotodv/spark-df-profiling/README.md

 ## Dependencies

-* Apache Spark (who would imagine!) -> Spark `1.6.0+` needed
+* Apache Spark (who would imagine!) -> requires Spark `1.6.0+`
-* **An internet connection.** Spark-df-profiling requires an internet connection to download the Bootstrap and JQuery libraries.
+* **An internet connection.** spark-df-profiling requires an internet connection to download the Bootstrap and JQuery libraries.
 You can choose to embed them in the HTML template code, should you desire.
 * pandas (>=0.16) -> needed for internal data arrangement.
 Only needed in the Spark driver.
 * matplotlib (>=1.4) -> needed for histogram creation.
 Only needed in the Spark driver.